Understanding Child, Teen and Family Health in Our Community

 - Coordinated care and communication between healthcare providers, schools and families is critical to good health.

-- Culturally relevant services are needed.
+- To meet the diverse needs in our community, culturally relevant services are needed.

 These findings have helped us identify our community benefit strategies: